Karscoding/Platformer/SDL2/docs/README-git.md

     git clone https://github.com/libsdl-org/SDL

-If you are building SDL via configure, you will need to run autogen.sh before running configure.
+If you are building SDL via configure, you will need to update autogen.sh before running configure.

 There is a web interface to the Git repository at: